When implementing relationships in SQLAlchemy models, you will generally need

 meaning we need to inform SQLAlchemy how the join should be managed.
 The use of

-the association table means we must specify not only primaryjoin
+the association table means we must specify not only primaryjoin but also

 association table, while the latter describes the relationship from the